 Generous contributions of HBS alumni and friends who believe in the power of business—and business education—to make the world a better place have helped to create and sustain this unique learning community.
 The biography of each named building tells the impactful story of support on which this campus is built.

-Harvard Business School was orignally named the “Harvard University, Graduate School of Business Administration, George F. Baker Foundation,” in recognition of the remarkable generosity of George Fisher Baker, Sr. (1840-1931) whose extraordinary 1924 gift funded the construction of the original campus.
+Harvard Business School was originally named the “Harvard University, Graduate School of Business Administration, George F. Baker Foundation,” in recognition of the remarkable generosity of George Fisher Baker, Sr. (1840-1931) whose extraordinary 1924 gift funded the construction of the original campus.

 A prominent financier, philanthropist, and president of the First National Bank of New York (later known as Citibank), Baker was a renowned force in US finance and industry.
 At the age of 23, he invested $3,000 to become an original shareholder in the First National Bank, where he worked as a teller.
 Just 14 years later, he became the bank’s president.
 Under his conservative management, the institution remained financially sound throughout the panics of the late nineteenth and early twentieth centuries.